CheetahDoesStuff/BEANS/docs/advanced_usage.md

 * `-p` / `--module-path`

-  A custom path specifying where the interpreter should look for IO modules.
+  A custom path specifying where the interpreter should look for IO modules, specified as an absolute path.
 Learn more in the [IO Module Usage Manual](https://github.com/CheetahDoesStuff/BEANS/blob/main/docs/io_modules.md)

   Default: Automatically set to your systems data path.
 Refer to the IO Module Usage Manual to learn how to view your specific path.